 grapes into wine

-Matt Post planted the first commercial Muscadine vineyards on the Altus plateau in 1970.
-Western Arkansas is thought to be the edge of the growing area for Muscadines; the stress on the vines has also produced superior fruit.
-You will enjoy both the 100% Muscadine grape juices and our signature wines, the full-fruit Muscadines.
-Blue Parachute, a light and refreshing d’asti-style beverage, is a world class Muscadine wine made exclusively at Post Winery.
+You will enjoy tasting both the 100% Muscadine grape juices and the full-fruit Red, Pink and White Muscadine Wines.
+Blue Parachute, a light and refreshing d’asti-style wine, is a world class Muscadine beverage made exclusively at Post Winery.